New EU accounting body chief signals more aggressive approach

 “It should become the uncontested European voice in the international accounting debate,” he told the committee he sat on himself as a German Liberal until last year.

-Accountants are likely to be concerned about politicisiation of rule setting as they believe it should be purely technical.
+Accountants are likely to be concerned about politiciziation of rule setting as they believe it should be purely technical.

 But EU policymakers were angered that banks had to be bailed out in the 2007-09 financial crisis and partly blamed some book-keeping rules for this.